click2cloud-ashwin/arktos/docs/setup-guide/arktos-with-mizar-cni.md

 The steps might change with the progress of development.

-If you would like to try with Flannel cni plugin, please ensure to read [multi-node setup guide](multi-node-dev-cluster.md).

 1. Prepare lab machines.
 Particularly, check for local DNS cache (applicable to 127.0.0.53 name server; as it would cause coreDNS to crash with DNS loopback lookup):
 ```bash